hugoofilipe/Domotic_env_system/README.md

 Style standart code: pep8 (https://www.python.org/dev/peps/pep-0008/)

-Api server: Build with Flask (https://pypi.org/project/Flask/)
+Api server: Build with **Flask** (https://pypi.org/project/Flask/)

+Database: MySQL

+SQLAlchemy: is the Python SQL toolkit and Object Relational Mapper that gives application developers the full power and flexibility of SQL. we used to deal with MySQL database

 packages contribution: pypi (https://pypi.org/)